 Mr. Erbil graduated from the Middle East Technical University's Computer Engineering Department.
 He obtained an MBA from Bilkent University and a PhD in Banking and Finance from İstanbul Technical University.
 After working as an executive at various private companies and banks, he joined the Bank in 1997 as the Senior Vice President of the Distribution Channels Department.
 Mr. Erbil was appointed as an Executive Vice President in April 1999, responsible for Retail Banking, Corporate Banking, Investment Banking, Financial Institutions and Human Resources departments.
 Since September 2015, Mr. Erbil has been serving as the President and CEO of the Bank and he is also the Chairman of Garanti Securities, Garanti Pension and Life, Garanti Factoring, Garanti Leasing, GPS and Garanti Technology.
-Mr. Erbil also serves as a board member at the Banks Association of Turkey.
+With 23 years of experience in banking and business administration, Mr. Erbil also serves as a board member at the Turkish Banks Association.